MoniMurray/shopping-list/README.md

 The Shopping List is a useful tool for a User to update the shopping list wherever they are on their available device, to group shopping list items by category for ease of use when shopping, to see urgent items at a glance when in a hurry, and to easily toggle items off the list as they shop.

+Landing Page

+On first arriving to the site the user is presented with an uncluttered Login page with simple instruction to the user to Login to access the features of the application, or if not yet Registered there is a link for a user to follow in order to Register with an account.

+Bespoke pages for following are launched from the navigation bar on the Landing page:

+- Register
+- Login

 Home Page

-On first arriving to the site the user is presented with an uncluttered landing page with simple organiser image.

-All functionality comes from the Logged In Home page.
-A user can add a new shopping list item to their list, toggle the star on/off to mark the item as urgent, toggle the checkbox on/off to mark an item as done, add a note to the item, and also edit and delete an item if the logged in user added the item to the list.
+All features and functionality for the application comes from the logged in 'Home' page.
+On the 'Home' page, a user can add a new shopping list item to their list, toggle the star on/off to mark the item as urgent, toggle the checkbox on/off to mark an item as done, add a note to the item, and also edit and delete an item.

-The contents of The Shopping List, when there are any, are displayed in a table row under headings.
+The contents of The Shopping List, when there are any, are displayed in a table on the 'Home' page.

 Bespoke pages for following are launched from the Home page:

-- Register
-- Login
 - Logout
+- Search function
 - Add item
 - Edit item
 - Delete item